European sprat: Ecology

 Adult sprats feed on copepods such as Calanus, Pseudocalanus and Temora while juveniles feed on the eggs and larvae of these crustaceans, and on diatoms.
-Breeding takes place at any time of year but peaks between December and April in the Mediterranean and between April and August in the Baltic and northeastern Atlantic.
+Breeding takes place at any time of the year, but peaks between December and April in the Mediterranean and between April and August in the Baltic and northeastern Atlantic.
 Spawning may take place in inshore waters or up to 100 km off the coast.

 This fish is sometimes parasitised by a copepod, the sprat eye-maggot (Lernaeenicus sprattae) which burrows into its eye and causes loss of visual acuity or even blindness.
 Heavy infestations can kill the fish.

 Uses

 There are substantial fisheries for this fish in various parts of its range.
 It is mostly caught by trawling and is made into fish meal, canned, smoked, and eaten fresh; cooking methods include pan-frying and broiling.
 It is used for feeding mink and juveniles are used for fish bait.
 Young sprats are commonly known as brisling.
 Canned sprats (usually smoked) are available in many north European countries, including the Baltic states, Scandinavia, Ireland, Germany, Poland and Russia.
 The fish has about 10.5% fat in its flesh and is a rich source of vitamins and minerals.
+Canned brisling was popularised in the UK by Newcastle based Angus Watson under the Skippers Sardines brand until a lawsuit from French canners circa 1910s caused a rename to simply Skippers.